TheSkyentist/GELATO/README.md

 * Plotting.py

   Here are the scripts for creating and saving figures of the fits.
 Can also be run directly on HQUAILS results in order to create figures after the fact.
 The plots can either be plotted as the components or the final result only.

+* EquivalentWidth.py

+  Here are the scripts for creating and saving emission line EW.
+Can also be run directly on HQUAILS results in order to generate EW after the fact.
+Equivalent widths are generated by assuming a flat continuum at the height of the continuum at the emission line center.

 * ConcatenateResults.py